YangChiayin/Classroom-Inventory-App/README.md

     *   Extract the solution to a folder.
     *   Open the solution in Visual Studio (the `*.sln` file).
 3.  **Configuration:**
-    *   The application uses a data file ("classrooms.txt") to store classroom objects [1, 2].
-Ensure that this file is in the correct location or update the file path in the code if necessary.
-The file must be in the same directory as the executable [1].
+    *   The application uses a data file ("classrooms.txt") to store classroom objects.
+Ensure this file is in the correct location, or update the file path in the code if necessary.
+The file must be in the same directory as the executable.
 4.  **Running the Application:**
     *   Build the solution in Visual Studio.
     *   Run the executable file from the `bin\Debug` or `bin\Release` folder.